Craigson/FundamentalsOfComputing/README.md

 add this all together and you get **371**

+##Bits and Bytes

+As we mentioned, a 'bit' is a 'binary digit'.
+Now that we understand a little more about binary, it's time to introduce the concept of a 'byte'.
+A byte is a collection of 8 bits.
+In other words

 ##Variables
 A variable represents a value.
 To use a variable there are two steps: